GNU variants: Linux kernel (and linux-libre)

-The term GNU/Linux or GNU+Linux is used by the FSF and its supporters to refer to an operating system where the Linux kernel is distributed with a GNU system software.
+The term GNU/Linux or GNU+Linux is used by the Free Software Foundation (FSF) and its supporters to refer to an operating system where the Linux kernel is distributed with a GNU system software.
 Such distributions are the primary installed base of GNU packages and programs and also of Linux.
 The most notable official use of this term for a distribution is Debian GNU/Linux.

-As of 2018, the only GNU variants recommended by the GNU Project for regular use are Linux distributions committed to the Free System Distribution Guidelines; most of which refer to themselves as "GNU/Linux" (like Debian), and actually use a deblobbed version of the Linux kernel (like the Linux-libre kernel) and not the mainline Linux kernel.
+As of February 2026, the only GNU variants recommended by the GNU Project for regular use are systems which make use of the Linux kernel; most of which refer to themselves as "GNU/Linux", and use a deblobbed version of the Linux kernel (like the Linux-libre kernel) instead of the mainline Linux kernel.
+The full list of non-historical GNU variant distributions recommended by the GNU project are Dragora GNU/Linux-Libre, Dyne:bolic GNU/Linux, GNU Guix System, Hyperbola GNU/Linux-libre, Parabola GNU/Linux-libre, PureOS, Trisquel GNU/Linux, libreCMC, and ProteanOS each of which strictly adhere to the Free System Distribution Guidelines (FSDG).